 People usually confuse the operating frequency of the computer with the max. frequency of its individual parts.

-Let's say a CPU runs at 1GHz, that must mean the transistor switch 1 billion times per second, right ?
+Let's say a CPU runs at 1GHz, that must mean each transistor switches 1 billion times per second, right ?
+Hahaha I'm kidding.

 Actually the Ft (transition frequency) of transistors is way higher than that.
 And the whole circuit is slowed down by other factors such as wires, capacitances, resistances that make distributed RC networks along with the capacitances, and countless other factors.
 Of course, the CDP (critical datapath) length matters too.